 Is there a risk of future back pain?

 After surgery, some people have trouble with ongoing back pain in the lower or upper back.
-This is usually managed with exercise and other conservative treatments, without the need for medication or extensive therapy on an ongoing basis.
+This is usually managed with exercise and other simple treatments, without the need for medication or extensive therapy on an ongoing basis.

 Occasionally, patients will have a lot of trouble with ongoing back pain and require physical therapy, medications, or even an additional surgery (called a revision surgery).
 Over a 20-year period, ongoing back pain has caused between 3% and 10% of patients to require revision surgery or removal of instrumentation.